 But wait – there’s more!
 When you love someone, you make sure they’re included in your vegan fried green tomato BLT feast, and that’s why these little gems were also made completely gluten-free so that my better half could partake!
 Not to worry, you can totally use the standard gluten-ful ingredients.
 Some recipes are real finicky when I convert them over, but the fried green tomato batter and coating were imperceptibly different.

-Without further ado, enjoy these vegan fried green tomatoes, turn ’em into the full-stop BLT if you like, and have a taste of summer before it’s gone!
+Without further ado, enjoy these vegan fried green tomatoes, turn ’em into the full-stop sandwich if you like, and have a taste of summer before it’s gone!
+Don’t have any green tomatoes on hand?
+Try my classic vegan BLT with tempeh bacon while you wait for them to grow!

 Vegan Fried Green Tomato BLTs